 - How can I find out if I have diabetes?

 - Are there any warning signs of diabetes I should watch for?

 - Does my weight put me at risk for diabetes?

 - If I'm overweight, how many pounds do I need to lose to prevent or delay diabetes?

 - How much physical activity should I get to prevent or delay diabetes?

 - What changes can I make to my diet to prevent or delay diabetes?

-- What are healthy ways to lose weight and keep it off?
+- What are some healthy ways to lose weight and keep it off?

-- What are my blood pressure numbers and cholesterol levels?
-What should they be?
+- What are my blood pressure numbers and cholesterol levels, and what should they be?

-- Do my blood pressure and cholesterol numbers put me at risk for diabetes?
+- Do my blood pressure numbers and cholesterol levels put me at risk for diabetes?

-- Can you give me information about preventing diabetes to take home?
+- Is there any information about preventing diabetes that I could take home?

-- Are there local diabetes prevention programs you can recommend?
+- Are there any local diabetes prevention programs that you could recommend?